4 - 05.1

 - Nonuniversity personnel contracted to perform maintenance or repair services on behalf of the residence halls agents.
 In the absence of the residence hall director, a resident assistant may act in cases of immediate and clear emergency regarding health and safety.
 Other cases should be referred to the executive director of residence services.

-- Police services personnel who may be requested to assist the above-mentioned authorized personnel to lawfullly take custody and possession of any contraband seized during a search.
+- Police services personnel who may be requested to assist the above-mentioned authorized personnel to lawfully take custody and possession of any contraband seized during a search.
 Police services personnel shall not initiate or actively participate in a search as described above without a court-ordered search warrant.

 - Conditions for room search.
 Rooms will be searched only with reasonable cause, and the occupant(s) will be informed of the reason for any room search.
-A formal search permit will be required from the director of residence services.
+A formal search permit will be required from the executive director of residence services.
 There are two basic situations which may precipitate administrative room search.

 - A clear indication that the established code of student conduct or health and safety regulations is being violated.